BCarnaval/dvmc-impurity-solver/README.md

 (Note: Add this last line to your `.bashrc` to make dVMC always accessible)

-It is recommended to consult the original mVMC documentation to learn more about dependencies and parameters names and idea.
-Note however that most of the cases in mVMC are not covered by the present code, as stated above.
+It is recommended to consult the original mVMC documentation to learn more about dependencies and parameters names.
+Note however that most of the cases present in the originale mVMC documentation are not covered by the present code.

 # Usage